 Missy Byrne is bringing her years of Waldorf teaching experience to our Wonder Garden preschool class.
 We are grateful to her for five years of dedicated teaching service in our grades program.

 We are excited to introduce Reegan Melcher to the administrative team as our new Enrollment Coordinator and Administrative Assistant.
-Her young children, Gwen and Wyatt, will be students in the Apple Blossom and Wonder Garden classrooms respectively.
+Her two young children will be students in the Apple Blossom and Wonder Garden classrooms.
 Reegan comes to us with experience in administering childcare and preschool programs.
 She lives with her family in Twin Lakes, Wisconsin.

 Brett Haller, our long-time buildings and grounds manager, is retiring from this role.
 His handiwork and can-do attitude are present around every corner of our building.
 We are thankful for his years of service, both on the board and as staff member.
 We are excited to announce that Tony VerPlancke, father of Quinn, Cullen, and Coraline, will be taking up Brett’s hammer effective immediately.